 - Remove your battery during transportation.
 Make sure to cap the connector ports on the frame so they don’t get wet.

-It is a great time to get into ebikes!
-Starting for $2000-2200 you can get a great purpose built ebike.
-They remove barriers, make cycling even more enjoyable because you are able to do it more often, go further, carry more, and ride with people typically faster than you.
+It is a great time to get into e-bikes!
+They remove barriers, and make cycling even more enjoyable because you are able to do it more often, go further, carry more, and ride with people typically faster than you.

 What are you waiting for?
-Go test ride an electric bike today!
+Go test-ride an electric bike today!
+Let me know what other questions you have below!